HuyaneMatsu/hata/docs/intro/Chapter1_hata_basics.md

 ## Formatting objects

 A lot of hata's built-in types have formatting support.
-Lets take `User` object that has name:test, ID:123 and discriminator:0007 as an example.
+Lets take `User` object that has name=test and discriminator=0007 as an example.

 We can format it, for example, with an f-string: `print(f'{user:f}')` which would result in `test#0007`